Person browsing through a buyers guide catalog

 • Keywords Everywhere integrates directly with your browser to find long-tail and short-form keywords.

-Craft good CTAs
+Craft Good CTAs

-Don’t just show consumers why your products are greattell them to take the next step with a call to action.
+Don't just show consumers why your products are great, tell them to take the next step with a call to action.

 • Keep it short and under 10 words (if possible)